Remco Boere

-Remco Boere (born 29 October 1961) is a Dutch former professional footballer who played as a striker.
+Remco Boere (born 29 October 1961) is a Dutch retired footballer who played as a striker.

 Playing career

-A much-travelled forward, Boere played club football for Roda JC and ADO Den Haag in the Eredivisie.
-He also played for Iraklis in the Greek Super League and Gil Vicente in the Portuguese Liga.
+A much-travelled forward, Boere started at amateur side VV Spirit and played professional football for Roda JC and FC Den Haag in the Eredivisie.
+He also played for Iraklis in the Super League Greece and Gil Vicente in the Portuguese Liga.

 Boere finished his playing career with FC Zwolle of the Eerste Divisie, initially signing a two-year deal with the club in August 1992.

 Managerial career

 After retiring as a player, Boere managed Dutch amateur sides Go Ahead Kampen and Nunspeet and worked for years in Qatar in different jobs.
 He then had a spell in Sweden with Köping FF and at Libyan giants Al-Ahli, before moving above the Arctic Circle to coach Norwegian fourth-tier outfit Hammerfest ahead of the 2014 season.
+In 2018 he was appointed manager of Indian side Pathachakra.

 Personal life

-Boere lives in Sweden with his second wife and their son.
+Boere lives in Sweden with his second, Swedish, wife and their son.
 He has four children from a previous marriage.
+He works at a local school.

 His brother, Jeroen, was also a professional footballer who once played for English Premier League side West Ham United.